 As mentioned before, the voice acting ranges from mediocre to irritating, though that's hardly surprising considering the quality of the dialogue, which ranges from… yes, mediocre to irritating.
 Ironically, the best written and acted section was the introduction, with the painted countess, though in retrospect that is not so shocking considering how she managed to convince the protagonist into doing her historical chores, with her sliver (paint) tongue.

-Moving and Speaking Pictures - Graphics
+Moving and Speaking Pictures – Graphics (2 out of 5)

 Earlier in the review, parallels were drawn with adventure games from the 1990s.
 This is primarily, because of the way the visuals are put together in this Echoes of the Past game.
 Prerendered static images, with occasional prerendered animated element (a movie file looped over the scene).
 What is meant by "prerendered", is that the art in the scenes is not generated during game play, like it would be in a modern 3D game, but constructed outside of the game environment, and imported in.